ITR-2 vs ITR-4: Key Differences & Which Form to Choose

 AspectITR-2ITR-4 (Sugam)

-EligibilityIndividuals & HUFs with **non-business income**Residents, HUFs & Firms (other than LLPs) with business/professional income under presumptive taxation, income ≤ ₹50 lakh
+EligibilityIndividuals & HUFs with **non-business income**Residents, HUFs & Firms (other than LLPs) with business/professional income under presumptive taxation, income ≤ INR 50 lakh

-Income SourcesSalary, multiple house properties, capital gains, other sources, foreign assetsBusiness/professional income under presumptive taxation, salary, one house property, other sources, long-term capital gains (≤ ₹1.25 lakh)
+Income SourcesSalary, multiple house properties, capital gains, other sources, foreign assetsBusiness/professional income under presumptive taxation, salary, up to two house properties, other sources, long-term capital gains (≤ INR 1.25 lakh)

 Audit & ComplexityDetailed disclosures required; may attract audit if business income existsSimpler compliance; generally exempt from audit under presumptive scheme